Is your child impacted by mental or physical health complications?

-A Care Coordinator will oversee and provide access to all of the services an individual needs to assure that they receive everything necessary to stay healthy, out of the emergency room and out of the hospital.
+A care manager will oversee and provide access to all of the services an individual needs to assure that they receive everything necessary to stay healthy, out of the emergency room, and out of the hospital.

 Health Home services are provided through a network of organizations – providers, health plans and community-based organizations.
 When all the services are considered collectively, they become a virtual “Health Home.”

-Children from birth to age 21 must be enrolled in Medicaid AND meet have the following:
+Children from birth to age 21 must be enrolled in Medicaid AND have the following:

 - Two or more chronic conditions (ex. hypertension, obesity, diabetes, asthma)

 - One of the following single qualifying conditions: